SegMatch: Segment based loop-closure for 3D point clouds: SegMatch Algorithm

 \section{\textit{SegMatch} Algorithm}

 In this section we describe our approach for place recognition in 3D point clouds.
 The proposed system is depicted in Fig.~\ref{fig_schema_bloc} and is composed of four different modules: point cloud segmentation, feature extraction, segment matching, and geometric verification.
 Modularity has been a driving factor during the design phase.
-In the following, we propose an example implementation for every module of the system.
+In the following, we propose an example implementation for every module of the system which can easily be adjusted for operating in different types of environment.